NY SM01 Early Successional / Gamebird Brood Mix

 Key Benefits

-• High insect abundance for brood nutrition
+• High insect abundance for protein-rich brood nutrition

 • Native forbs with staggered bloom from early summer through fall

-• Excellent fit for rotational disturbance systems (disking, fire, or mowing)
+• Excellent compatibility with rotational disturbance systems

 Ideal Uses